robertmackenzie/robertmackenzie.github.com/_posts/2013-05-25-diagonal-coners-for-the-win.md

 </div>
 {% endhighlight %}

-I attempted to just use one pseudo selector, but was unable to achive the effect without both.
+I attempted to just use one pseudo selector, but was unable to achieve the effect without both.
 Unfortunately, this means the CSS is starting to get a bit verbose.
 Worse, to make adjustments to the size of the border, you are looking at changing 17 values!
 There might be a cleaner way of doing this in just CSS, but for something like this I turn to SCSS mixins.

 ***